 The family Liliaceae was a large family consisting of the genera Smilax, Yucca, Allium, Colchicum and some other genera.
 Chemical analysis showed that the alkaloid Colchicine is found only in Colchicum.
 Using this alkaloid variation along with morphological characters the genus Colchicum has been separated from Liliaceae.

-(This article is completely based on lectures by Dr. Md Oliur Rahman, Professor, Department of Botany, University of Dhaka.
+(This article is completely based on lectures Provided by Dr. Md Oliur Rahman, Professor, Department of Botany, University of Dhaka.

 Some pictures and info have been added by the author.
 Any mistake, error, misinformation and other related things found in this article is only author’s to blame)